by Celeste Lipford and Terry Lipford - last updated on 5/19/2025

 As you can see on the map image, there are three trails associated with the Emerald Pools (after you cross the bridge):

-Our second day goal was to take the park shuttle bus to the top of Zion Canyon scenic drive - the entire route is "bus only".
+Our second day goal was to ride the park shuttle bus to the top of Zion Canyon scenic drive - the entire route is "bus only".
 The shuttle bus stops at a number of places, each providing different hiking trails.
 Our first hike was the Lower Emerald Pool Trail.
 The shuttle bus stops at the Zion Lodge, and the trail head is just across the street from the lodge.

 The hike from the Temple of Sinawava to The Narrows in Zion National Park is a breathtaking journey through one of the park’s most iconic landscapes.
 The Temple of Sinawava serves as the final shuttle stop along the scenic Zion Canyon, where the Riverside Walk begins.
 This paved, 1-mile trail is relatively easy, offering views of the Virgin River and lush vegetation, as well as occasional wildlife sightings like mule deer and various bird species.